World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Related Work

+In addition to modeling dexterous dynamics, we show that \ours can be used in a Model Predictive Control (MPC) framework for zero-shot dexterous manipulation tasks such as grasping.
 Dexterous manipulation, in general, remains a longstanding challenge in robotics.
 Early approaches relied on hand-crafted gaiting methods for controlling grippers~\cite{dex_early_work1, dex_early_work2, dex_early_work3}, but the high degrees of freedom and complex contact dynamics of such grippers has led to a shift toward learning-based methods~\cite{yu2022dexterous, an2025dexterous}.
 Sim2real techniques, in particular, have enabled robots to perform complex tasks such as solving a Rubik’s cube~\cite{akkaya2019solving}, in-hand manipulation~\cite{dextreme, visual_dexterity, general_in_hand}, and functional grasping~\cite{functional_grasping}.
 Much of this progress is driven by improved access to training data.
 Although datasets with dexterous manipulation remain scarce, the availability of large-scale egocentric human video datasets~\cite{egodex, hot3d, ego4d, 100days} and efficient hand annotation tools~\cite{mano, hamer, dynhamr} has enabled recent research~\cite{yang2015robot, bahl2023affordances, chen2025vividex, radosavovic2023robot, kareer2025egomimic, qin2022dexmv, shaw2023videodex, egovla, groot} to leverage human demonstrations for learning dexterous manipulation.
 HOP~\cite{hop}, for example, retargets human videos to robot simulation for sensorimotor learning, while MAPLE~\cite{maple} pre-trains encoders with dexterous priors.
 Similarly, we train \ours on egocentric human videos~\cite{egodex} and sequences of non-dexterous robot data~\cite{droid} to learn dexterous manipulation dynamics.